 Now, let’s take a look at which types of pages actually require SSL encryption.
 For now, let’s ignore the new SEO benefits of SSL encryption and focus solely on which web pages require encryption strictly for user protection.
 If any one page of your site requires SSL encryption for user protection, you should purchase a certificate for the entire domain.

 Pages That Collect Personal Information

 Any page or popup on your website that collects personal information of any kind requires SSL encryption to protect your users.
-For example, if part of your website requires a user to input their name, address, and credit card information, you’ll want to encrypt that communication.
+For example, if part of your website requires a user to input their name, address, New HTTPS address and credit card information, you’ll want to encrypt that communication.
 Almost any type of e-commerce platform will require HTTPS encryption throughout the site for the safety of your users, but the requirement also extends to pages that collect private information for other purposes.
-If you store this data for future use, it’s imperative that you protect that information on your servers in addition to having HTTPS protection—but that’s a different article.
+If you store this data for future use, it’s imperative that you protect that information on your web server or many web servers in addition to having HTTPS protection—but that’s a different article.